Montvila

-Montvila is a Lithuanian surname, variant of Mañtvila, which is a compound name man(t)- + -vil.
-The root mant- is thought to be associated with the word 'manýti, "to think, " to know", as in mantus, "clever", "cunning".
-The root vel/vil is associated with the word vìltis, "hope".
+Montvila is a Lithuanian surname, variant of Mañtvila, which is a dithematic pre-Christian Lithuanian name: man(t)- + -vil.
+It may also be used as a surname.
+The root -mant- is thought to be associated with the word 'manýti, "to think, " to know", as in mantus, "clever", "cunning".
+The root -vil- is associated with the word vìltis, "hope".
 Notable people with the surname include: